crypticCaroline/puppyplaymates/docs/testing.md

 * I would like to find out what the site is about - About Section on Homepage :heavy_check_mark:
 * I would like to see if the site is for me without registering - Playmates Link at the bottom of the homepage :heavy_check_mark:
 * I would like to easily register - Registration page :heavy_check_mark:
-* I would like to be able to add my dogs details - Build Profile Page :heavy_check_mark:
+* I would like to be able to add my dog’s details - Build Profile Page :heavy_check_mark:

 #### Existing User
 * I want to be able to sign in and out easily - Login Page :heavy_check_mark: